Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Fish to AVOID as a Beginner

-• Goldfish: Need cold water, large tanks, completely different care than tropical fish
+• Goldfish: Need cold water, large tanks, and completely different care parameters than tropical fish.
+Don’t mix them.

-• Discus: Beautiful but demanding – need pristine water and high temperatures
+• Discus: Beautiful but demanding — need pristine water, high temperatures, and experience.
+Not a beginner fish.

 Essential Care Requirements